 The responsibilities of the BAs do not end up with the identification of the needs and requirements of the business process or project.
 Ensuring that delivered product is completely functioning well as it is designed to be used, in addition to ensuring the product delivered provides complete satisfaction for the user requirements, this is one of the most important responsibilities of the BAs.
 User Acceptance Testing is the only possible as well as a proven way to ensure that the product is accepted.
 While the product is in the development as well as deployment stages, BAs should actively function for the development of user-testing scenarios via various different testing approaches.
 The best indication of user acceptance is that the product will completely be able to offer the expected end result.

 8. Technical Writing, Decision Making & Problem Solving:

 The main role of BAs is the building and development of business requirements specification, as well as other phases of the user documentation.
 They are in need to develop informative, as well as coherent and easily usable documents for professional success.
+This might be done quite simply through having the right office equipment (like the ones found at Office Monster online), to help make sure that you can keep these documents organised and easily updated.
 When it comes to decision making, there are many formalized techniques that can be used as it is available, including decision matrix, which can offer full support to make business appropriate, quality as well as defendable decisions, which can support to offer the best service for the internal clients as well as enhance the process performance.
 As similar to decision making, there can be several formalized problem-solving techniques such as Brainstorming and Five Whys, which can easily support to identify the root cause of any problem and create powerful solutions.